OPCFoundation/UA-IIoT-StarterKit/docs/subscribing/README.md

 &lt;group&gt; is the value passed with the --group option.

-&lt;dataset&gt; name of the dataset reader.
+&lt;dataset reader&gt; name of the dataset reader.

 ### <a name='2'>Configuring the Subscriber